igorbonadio/toy_compiler/docs/language_reference.md

 ## Probabilities

-Likely is a language to define probabilistic models.
+This language is a language to define probabilistic models.
 So it includes some syntax to help you write awesome code.

 * Discrete Joint Probability Distribution